Kava-Labs/kava/x/cdp/spec/03_messages.md

 State changes:

-- new CDP created, Sender becomes CDP owner
+- a new CDP is created, `Sender` becomes CDP owner
-- collateral taken from Sender, sent to cdp module account, new Deposit created
+- collateral taken from `Sender` and sent to cdp module account, new `Deposit` created
-- principal coins minted and sent to Sender
+- `Principal` coins minted and sent to `Sender`
 - equal amount of internal debt coins created and stored in cdp module account

 ## Deposit

 Deposit adds collateral to a CDP in the form of a deposit.
-Collateral is taken from Depositor.
+Collateral is taken from `Depositor`.

 ```go
 type MsgDeposit struct {